A Dialysis Company Thinking Beyond Dialysis

 If, in the future, we can look back and answer yes to these questions, on-the-fence investors looking to dip their toes into the kidney space will have one less critical objection to the lack of successful precedents.

 For now though, what does it take to get there?
 Let’s start with Tablo.
 On the one hand, it’s clearly not an implantable artificial kidney.
 On the other hand, perhaps more important than the actual technology itself, are the mindset shifts that the technology represents.

-The first of these mindset shifts, primarily the domain of dialysis providers, is enabled by Tablo’s all-in-one flexibility, which breaks the traditional link between dialysis and the need for water purification infrastructure.
+The first of these mindset shifts, primarily the domain of dialysis providers, is enabled by the all-in-one flexibility of Tablo, which breaks the traditional link between dialysis and the need for water purification infrastructure.
 This massively opens up the envelope of where, when, and who can deliver dialysis therapy.